todogroup/awesome-ospo/README.md

 ## Security

 - [Eclipse Steady](https://github.com/eclipse/steady) - Eclipse Steady, formerly known as "Vulnerability Assessement Tool" (Vulas), helps to discover, assess and mitigate known vulnerabilities in Java and Python projects.
+- [Lift](https://www.sonatype.com/products/sonatype-lift) — Sonatype Lift is a free forever, cloud-native and collaborative code analysis platform built for developers.
+It analyzes each developer pull request to find and fix security, performance, reliability, and style issues, then reports them as comments in code review — where they are 70x more likely to get fixed.

 ## In-Kind Donations
 The following organizations have formal or informal programs for offering in-kind donations to free and open source projects or foundations.